Extending fibrations on knot complements to ribbon disk complements: Introduction

 \subsection{Acknowledgements}

 The author thanks her graduate advisor, David Gabai, for many long, helpful conversations.
 Thanks to David Gay for interesting points about singularities that helped to explain movies of singular fibrations.
-Thanks also to Jeff Meier, Alex Zupan, and Clayton McDonald for insight on ribbon disks and Cole Hugelmeyer for useful expositional comments.
+Thanks also to Clayton McDonald, Jeff Meier, Ian Zemke and Alex Zupan for insight on ribbon disks and Cole Hugelmeyer for useful expositional comments.
+Finally, thanks to an anonymous referee (who clearly read this paper very carefully) for providing many helpful comments.

-The flipbook in the bottom righthand corner of this paper illustrates (roughly) a fibration of $S^3\times I\setminus\nu($trivial annulus$)$, where the annulus is perturbed to have one index-$0$ and one index-$1$ critical point (or one index-$1$ and one index-$2$, depending on which direction one flips).
-This was inspired by a Facebook post of Adam Levine (which was in turn about a flipbook in a book by Robert Lipshitz, Peter Ozsv\'ath, and Dylan Thurston).

-The author is a fellow in the National Science Foundation Graduate Research Fellowship program, under Grant No. DGE-1656466.
+During the time of this project, the author was a fellow in the National Science Foundation Graduate Research Fellowship program, under Grant No. DGE-1656466, at Princeton University.
+This paper was the basis of her doctoral dissertation submitted to Princeton in April, 2020.